braingeneers/SpikeCanvas-EphysPipeline/QUICK_START.md

-# SpikeCanvas Quick Start Guide for NRP
+# SpikeCanvas Quick Start Guide for NRP Users

-This guide will walk you through setting up and running SpikeCanvas on the Neuroscience Research Platform (NRP).
-By the end, you'll have a fully configured pipeline ready to process electrophysiology data stored in S3.
+This guide will walk you through setting up and running SpikeCanvas on the National Research Platform (NRP).
+By the end, you'll have a fully configured pipeline ready to process electrophysiology data stored in Ceph/S3.

 ## What You'll Need